Living Together Contracts

 Property you bought together and plan to own according to your contribution.
 Example: You buy a microwave together for $100.
 You contributed $75.
 Your partner contributed $25.
 Relative ownership would be 75% by you and 25% by your partner.

-*Your LTC should say who is responsible for what part of any debts during the relationship.
+Who is responsible for what part of any debts during the relationship.

 Credit cards – your LTC should say: